ncs-niva/niva-people-counter-python/README.md

-# NIVA People Counter in Python - Work in Progress
+# NIVA People Counter in Python
 A simple people counter application in Python using line counting

 ## Author